Lee-JaeWon/2024-Arxiv-Paper-List-Gaussian-Splatting/README.md

 The Arxiv paper, which was published in 2023, is in the [Lee-JaeWon/2023-Arxiv-Paper-List-Gaussian-Splatting](https://github.com/Lee-JaeWon/2023-Arxiv-Paper-List-Gaussian-Splatting) repository.

+We are preparing for the upcoming year 2025 with [Lee-JaeWon/2025-Arxiv-Paper-List-Gaussian-Splatting](https://github.com/Lee-JaeWon/2025-Arxiv-Paper-List-Gaussian-Splatting).
+If you have any suggestions for improvement, please feel free to open an issue!

 # Paper List

 | # | Title | Authors | Abstract | Date | Link |